 What Type Of Oil Does A 6.4 Powerstroke Take?

-The type of oil you use in your engine plays a big role in the engine’s performance.
-The 6.4 Powerstroke is no exception to this.
+The type of oil used in an engine greatly influences its performance, and the 6.4 Powerstroke from Ford is no exception.
 Ford’s 6.4 Powerstroke uses both conventional and synthetic oils.

 What Viscosity Should A 6.4 Powerstroke Oil Have?